jienagu/D3_folded_bar_Shiny/README.md

 # D3_folded_bar_Shiny
 This is the first shiny app using D3.js library.
+Live demo: https://appforiarteam.shinyapps.io/D3_folded_bar/

 * Simply click the bar in the chart or the dropdown tab to guide you to a monthly chart of clicked airflight.
 Then click "ALL" in the tab to reset.